LLNL/axom/src/axom/sidre/docs/sphinx/file_io.rst

 ``conduit_hdf5``

-    This saves group as a conduit node hierarchy.
+    This saves a group as a conduit node hierarchy.
 Datatypes are preserved, but no information about Buffers or external arrays is saved.
 Data arrays for each View are saved; if multiple Views use data from the same Buffer, the values from that Buffer will duplicated.

 ``conduit_json``